“A Very Remarkable Woman” Little Missenden artist

 by Alison Bailey

+Mary Curtois put these skills to good use when she joined the campaign for Women’s suffrage as a member of the Artist’s Suffrage League.
+In Little Missenden she joined Catherine Courtauld’s Mid Bucks Suffrage Society and was a regular speaker at local meetings.
 In 1914 she went on a caravan tour around the rural villages of Buckinghamshire to raise awareness of the votes for women movement and sell the suffragist newspaper, The Common Cause.
 This wasn’t for the faint hearted because suffrage caravans didn’t always get a friendly welcome, often being pelted with rotten fruit and dead mice.
-However, things appear to have gone well on this tour as she explained to a journalist of the Bucks Herald, “It was very gratifying to find that the working-men grasped the justice of our claim.
+However, things appear to have gone well on this tour as she explained to a local journalist, “It was very gratifying to find that the working-men grasped the justice of our claim.
 One proud father pointed to his baby in his arms and said, “I wish her to have the vote, as I know what it has done for me”.